msawant060/AWS-CSA/Virtual Private Cloud/Components.md

    - You can associate a NACL with multiple subnets;
    - However, A subnet can be associated with only ONE network ACL at a time.
 When you associate a NACL with a subnet, the previous association is removed.
    - NACLs contain a numbered list of rules that is evaluated in order, starting with the lowest numbered rule
-   - **NACL are stateless; responses to allowed inbound traffic are subject to the rules for outbund traffic**